KennedyNjuguna/kennedynjuguna.github.io/_posts/2023-09-18-AWS-DevOps-Pipeline-with-SonarQube-Docker-and-GitHub-Integration.md

 ***WE HAVE AUTOMATED THE PROCESS WHEREBY WHEN A DEVELOPER CHANGES A CODE, JENKINS IS AUTOMATICALLY TRIGERED AND PULLS THE CODE FROM GITHUB***

+## STEP THREE: CREATING A SERVER FOR THE SONARQUBE

+Copy the Instance IP Address if the Sonarqube Instance and SSH into the instance

+Install Java JRE 11

+Navigate to SonarQube website.
+Click on the download version of your choice and copt yhe link

+Naviagte to the terminal and use the wget command and paste the link to download SonarQube

+As the file is in the .zip format Install UnZip app

+Unzip the file and navigate to the sonarqube folder

+In the SonarQube folder go to the bin subfolder then depending on your OS go to your folder either macos, windows or linux

+Execute the batch file in the folder (sonar.sh)

+Navigate back to the aws console, in your instance under security click the security group rules so as to edit the inbound rules to allow for port 9000

+Add a new rule that allows for inbound from anywhere through port 9000 and save rule

+On operational status, navigate to the instance, copy its public ip and paste it in a new browser and access SonarQube through port 9000.
+Use admin as username and password to login.
+Update the password on the next prompt

+Click "Create project manually" and give a project name and key

+As our CI tools is Jenkins choose it as the "How do you want to analyze your repository" option and select your DevOps platform